Schizophrenia: Definition, Symptoms, Causes and Diagnosis

 Anosognosia is a synonym for “to not know a disease”.
 Basically, it is the lack of ability to accept that they are having a condition that is consistent with a certain set of symptoms and a formal diagnosis.

 Schizophrenia in its active phase is often characterized by episodes in which the patient fails to make a clear distinction between real and unreal experiences.

-Being similar to other illnesses, the frequency of symptoms, duration as well as severity of the condition varies from one person to another.
+Being similar to other illnesses, the frequency of symptoms, duration as well as the severity of the condition varies from one person to another.
 The only difference being as the person ages and becomes older, there is a decrease in the incidence of severe psychotic symptoms.